zio/zio/docs/howto/migrate/migration-guide.md

 val res: ZIO[Any, Nothing, Unit] = myApp.provideService(appServiceBuilder)
 ```

-As the development of our application progress, the number of dependencies will grow, and maintaining the dependency graph would be tedious and hard to debug.
+As the development of our application progress, the number of service builders will grow, and maintaining the dependency graph would be tedious and hard to debug.

 For example, if we miss the `Logging.live` dependency, the compile-time error would be very messy: